chandu-io/just-move-it/README.md

 just-move-it
 ============

-Java Swing app to move your mouse automatically in fixed intervals.
+Java Swing app to simulate key-release event (F23), for the sake of stopping the system to go to idle mode.